-Goal 2: Equip graduates with knowledge and skills which would facilitate their placement in a wide range of professional capacities.
+Goal 2: Equip graduates with communication skills which would facilitate their placement in a wide range of professional capacities.

-Student Learning Outcomes 3: Demonstrate employability skills adequate for challenging entry and middle level professional positions and/or in self-employment.
+Student Learning Outcomes 3: Demonstrate written and oral English communication skills adequate for challenging entry and middle level professional positions and/or in self-employment.